meeuw/aws-credential-process/README.md

   --assume-role-policy-arns TEXT  Assume role with policy ARN, can be used
                                   multiple times

+  --assume-role-policy TEXT       Assume role with this policy, you can use a
+                                  filename if this value starts with @

   --force-renew-session
   --force-renew-assume-role
   --credentials-section TEXT      Use this section from ~/.aws/credentials